GiulianoAgostini04/NIA-Project/README.md

 # NIA-Project
-Realization of an Integrated Digital Environment for Human-Digital Interaction Brain-Computer Interfaces
+Realization of an Integrated Digital Environment for Human-Machine Interaction Brain-Computer Interfaces